 In 2015, Resolute surveyed all of our operations on subjects concerning sustainability, community engagement, impact assessments and development initiatives.
 We wanted to understand how each facility interacts with local stakeholders and how they identify and address community concerns.
-A follow-up survey is planned for 2016, the results of which will be published on this page when they become available.

 All facilities participated in the process, sharing their practices for addressing important issues.
 The subjects were diverse and ranged from the challenges they face in supporting education and attracting a skilled workforce to means for disclosing the results of environmental impact assessments to stakeholders.
 The information we obtained will be used to determine best practices and how to strengthen our relationships with key stakeholders.
 The following is a small sample of what we learned, as of June 2015.
-A follow-up survey is planned for 2016, the results of which will be published on this page when they become available.

 - All of Resolute’s operations donate funds to organizations in their communities.
 Half of our facilities (50%) consider local needs prior to choosing the charity, while others consider historical associations, location and potential impact.